ChinmayOnGithub/verifyhub-backend/API_DOCUMENTATION.md

 - The endpoint verifies the certificate exists in the database
 - It checks that the certificate has an associated IPFS hash
 - No proxying is performed; content is served directly from IPFS
-- Filename for downloads: `certificate-{shortCode or first 8 chars of certificateId}.pdf`
+- Filename for downloads: `certificate-{verificationCode or first 8 chars of certificateId}.pdf`

 **Response (View Mode):**